NIMH Experts Discuss Suicide Prevention Strategies

 JOSHUA GORDON: Yeah.
 I'm glad you brought that research up.
 We do need to ensure we learn the best ways to approach serious mental illness and the consequences of emergencies like the current pandemic.
 And let me just add that I think it's really important that people take care of themselves, both from a mental health perspective and from the perspective of other health problems through the pandemic.
 And although it took some time, I think most doctors' offices have been reopening, and they've ensured that they have the right personal protective equipment to be able to see people in person when necessary and continue to offer telemedicine when that is working.
 So we need to think about that from a mental health perspective, as well as a general health perspective.

-JOSHUA GORDON: I want to close by mentioning one other aspect of our partner the Substance Abuse and Mental Health Services Administration has to offer those who are suffering from stress in the current pandemic that SAMHSA runs a disaster distress helpline that's available 24 hours a day, 7 days a week.
+JOSHUA GORDON: I want to close by mentioning one other aspect of our partner the Substance Abuse and Mental Health Services Administration has to offer those who are suffering from stress in the current pandemic that SAMHSA runs a Disaster Distress Helpline that's available 24 hours a day, 7 days a week.
 It's a national hotline dedicated to providing immediate crisis counseling for people experiencing emotional distress related to this and other disasters.
 That toll-free number is 1-800-985-5990.
-It's 1-800-985-5990, or you can text TalkWithUs to 66746.
-Both those numbers will connect you with a trained crisis counselor.
+Call or text 1-800-985-5990 to be connected with a trained crisis counselor.*

 JOSHUA GORDON: So we've given you lots of resources.
 We've talked a lot about what we know and what we don't know with regards to the effects of the pandemic and about ways that we can cope with those effects.
 And we hope that these and other efforts will ensure that we make it through this pandemic in as strong and resilient a condition as possible and, in particular, that we use these resources to help those most in need.
 And we can prevent the majority of suicides and other unfortunate consequences of the mental health effects of these times as much as possible.
 Thank you so much for joining us today.
 I want to thank Doctors Pearson and O'Connor for their comments and for their answers to my questions.
 I hope that everyone is staying safe.
 And another reminder, finally, just please reach out for help if you need it.